AdaYuanChen/Supycap/README.md

 1. <b>begin : <i>int, optional</i></b><br>

    The first cycle to be visualised.
 For <code> begin = False </code>, the user will be prompted to choose the first cycle to be visualised.
+Please note that the cycle number starts from 1.